aGotelli/EROLA_first_assignment_AG/README.md

 Moreover, the node responsible to simulate the person has some insight about the robot.
 In fact, it subscribes to the topic used to the state machine to publish the current state.
 In this way, it was possible to ensure that the command is published only if the robot is in the [Move](#SMD-MOVE).

 # <a name="S-SF"></a>System’s limitations
 The system is not currently able to simulate a real motion, it just waits for some random time before ideally reach the desired position.
-Moreover, the system is able to simulate only one interaction with the person through the command "play".
+Additionally, the system is able to simulate only one interaction with the person through the command "play".
 Moreover, some components use services as interfaces.
 This leads to the problem that if a service provider component blocks while providing the response the whole application resents of the situation.
 For example, if a service server crashes, than the call to that server will lead to an error or other problem.

-Moreover, some parameters can be defined in the launch file but there are no tools to chek the user's settings.
+Furthermore, some parameters can be defined in the launch file but there are no tools to chek the user's settings.
 Usually, when there some possibility for the user to chose parameters, there should be implemented an error handling section in order to prevent the user to set inconsistent parameters.

 Finally, there is no implementation of the smach_viewer interface.
 This interface allows a more user friendly interpretation but it is not supported in python3 which is used in Ubuntu 20.04.